Drag and Drop

 For developer guidance, see Drag and Drop Programming Topics.

 Supporting Drag and Drop

 In general, implement drag-and-drop support in your app.
 Drag and drop is an efficient, intuitive way to move and copy content throughout the system.
 Unless it truly isn’t useful in your app, such as in an immersive game, strive to support drag and drop anywhere it can add value.
-If your app involves working with text, images, or files, these are all areas that usually benefit from drag and drop features.
+If your app involves working with text, images, or files, it can benefit from drag-and-drop features.

 Offer alternate ways to accomplish drag-and-drop tasks.
 Drag-and-drop operations may be difficult for some people to perform, such as when using assistive technologies.
 Finder and Mail are examples of apps that offer alternatives to drag and drop—they include menu items that can be used to copy and move items between destinations.